Arctocephalus pusillus: Description

-Adult male brown fur seals are dark gray to brown, with a darker mane of short, coarse hairs and a light belly, while adult females are light brown to gray, with a light throat and darker back and belly.
-The fore flippers of the fur seal are dark brown to black.
-Pups are born black and molt to gray with a pale throat within 3-5 months.
+Adult male cape fur seals are dark gray to brown, with a darker mane of short, coarse hairs and a lighter belly, while adult females are light brown to gray, with a light throat and darker back and belly.
+The fore-flippers of the fur seal are dark brown to black.
+Pups are born black, molting to gray with a pale throat within 3–5 months.
 The skull of the African subspecies has a larger crest between the mastoid process and the jugular process of the exoccipital.

 Ecology

-The African fur seal lives around the southern and southwestern coast of Africa from Cape Cross in Namibia and around the Cape of Good Hope to Black Rocks near Port Elizabeth in the Eastern Cape province.
-The Australian fur seal lives in Bass Strait, at four islands off Victoria in southeastern Australia, and five islands off Tasmania.
-Brown fur seals prefer to haul out and breed on rocky islands, rock ledges and reefs, and pebble and boulder beaches.
-However, some large colonies can be found on sandy beaches.
-Fur seals spend most of the year at sea, but are never too far from land.
+The African fur seal inhabits the southern and southwestern coast of Africa, from Cape Cross, Namibia to around the Cape of Good Hope and from Black Rocks, near Port Elizabeth in the Eastern Cape province.
+The Australian fur seal lives in the Bass Strait, on four islands off Victoria (southeastern Australia), and five islands off Tasmania.
+Brown fur seals prefer to haul-out and breed on rocky outcrops and small islands, rock ledges and exposed reefs, as well as on rocky, pebble or boulder beaches.
+However, some larger colonies can be found on sandy beaches, such as in South Africa.
+Fur seals spend most of the year at-sea, but are never too far from land.
 They have been recorded 160 km from land, but this is not common.

 The African fur seal's diet is made of up to 70% fish, 20% squid, and 2% crab.
-Also eaten are other crustaceans, cephalopods and sometimes birds.
+Also eaten are other crustaceans, cephalopods and sometimes seabirds.
 In rare instances, they have even been documented attacking and eating sharks.
 A recent incident occurred off Cape Point, South Africa, where a large male was observed attacking and killing five blue sharks between 1.0 and 1.4 m long.
-Observers concluded that the seal likely killed the sharks to eat the fish-rich contents of their stomachs, as well as their livers as a source of energy.
+Observers concluded that the seal likely killed the sharks to eat the fish-rich contents of their stomachs, as well as their livers, as a source of energy.
 The Australian fur seal mostly eats squid, octopus, fish, and lobsters.
 The brown fur seal dives for its food.
-The African subspecies can dive as deep as 204 m and for as long as 7.5 minutes.
-The Australian subspecies generally feeds at lower depths, diving on average 120 m and can reach as deep as 200 m.
+The African subspecies can dive as deep as 204 m (669') for as long as 7.5 minutes.
+The Australian subspecies generally feeds at lower depths, diving an average of 120 m (394'), and going as deep as 200 m (656').

-The brown fur seal's main predator is the great white shark, although they are also preyed upon by various other animals, such as killer whales and vagrant southern elephant seals.
-Land-based predators include black-backed jackals, brown hyenas and occasionally lions on the Skeleton Coast in Namibia.
-In addition, seagulls are thought to peck the eyes out of baby seals to render them helpless and disabled, as they begin to feast on their flesh.
+The brown fur seal's main predators are great white sharks, orcas, and occasionally vagrant southern elephant seals.
+African land-based predators, primarily of pups, include black-backed jackals, brown hyenas and occasionally lions on the Skeleton Coast in Namibia.
+In addition, seagulls and other seabirds are thought to peck the eyes out of baby seals, especially sick or injured individuals, to render them helpless and disabled, as they begin to feast on their flesh.

-In False Bay, the seals employ a number of antipredatory strategies while in shark-infested waters, such as:
+In False Bay, the seals employ a number of defensive strategies while in shark-infested waters, such as: